 - 1680 - Played with masks on Santa Maria Novella.
-Players was masked by farmers entusiam be impossible finish the game
+Players were masked; due to farmers' entusiam it was impossible to finish the game

 - 1681 - During the game on the 17th of January, Francesco Gerini and Filippo Piero Strozzi challenged each other to a duel, and Filippo was victorious, while Gerini died.